sthakur369/TamperTrail/README.md

 # Overview

-TamperTrail is a developer-first, self-hosted event integrity system that makes your logs tamper-evident, encrypted, and cryptographically verifiable — built to keep your logs where they belong: under your control.

-It's built for teams who care about trust, security, and ownership — without giving their logs to a SaaS vendor.
+You already log everything.
+But can you prove none of it was touched?

+TamperTrail is a self-hosted, tamper-evident audit logging system.
+It uses SHA-256 hash chaining to make log modification or deletion instantly detectable.

+It runs alongside your app.
+Self-hosted — no SaaS lock-in, no data leaving your servers.

+Built for teams that know: if you scale, compliance will follow — SOC 2, HIPAA, DPDP Act, ISO 27001.

 > 💡 ***Free core edition available.
 Pro tier (extended limits and advanced capabilities) in development!***

 > 💬 **Got feedback or found a bug?** We'd love to hear from you!
-Drop your feedback, feature requests, or bug reports here — every little note helps us improve the vault 💛 — [open the feedback form →](https://tally.so/r/D4NvRl)
+Drop your feedback, feature requests, or bug reports here — every little note helps us improve the TamperTrail 💛 — [open the feedback form →](https://tally.so/r/D4NvRl)

 ---